Connect with Mentors

 - Coldmail someone you admire.
 Coldmail is defined as reaching out to someone you don’t know, such as a speaker from a conference or the author of an article.

 - Reach out to alumni from both Cornell University and your undergraduate institution.
 Alumni are often genuinely interested in helping.
-To find out where graduates from your field of research are employed, go to the doctoral alumni career outcomes dashboard.
+To find out where Cornell graduates from your field of research are employed, go to the doctoral alumni career outcomes dashboard.

 - Research a company you are interested in or reach out to someone in a job title that interests you.
 Be respectful and ask about their work.

 - Take advantage of panels, workshops, symposia, and clubs on campus.
 Amazing, fascinating people come to speak at these events.
 What a great way to get insight into the work they do!
+By asking for referrals and connecting, you will be able to expand your network to increase your chances of a weak tie to someone you don’t yet know.

 - Ask your advisor’s advice about your career exploration goals.
 You might be surprised how supportive they are if you approach the conversation with their perspective in mind.
 They might have previous advisees or know colleagues who have gone down many varied paths.